-Prerequisite: RDG010 with a grade of "B" or better or mandatory placement for students who have a COMPASS reading score between 45-61.
+Prerequisite: None.
+Mandatory placement for students who have a COMPASS reading score between 18-61.
 Students with no ACT score or those testing below 18 on the ACT reading placement test must take the COMPASS reading placement test.
 The ACT measures college-level achievement only, so it cannot place for remedial courses.
 Introduction to Reading emphasizes reading techniques and an application of these techniques to a variety of texts, both fiction and non-fiction.
 This comprehensive reading program enhances reading rate, improves comprehension, expands vocabulary, and provides strategies for managing different types of reading materials.
+Introduction to Reading is a scheduled, individualized course requiring Learning Center attendance.
 (F,S,Su)